The Kerr/CFT correspondence and its extensions: a comprehensive review: Scattering from Near-Extremal Black Holes

-If near-extremal black holes are described by a dual field theory, it means that all properties of these black holes - classical or quantum - can be derived from a computation in the dual theory, after it has been properly coupled to the surrounding spacetime.
-We now turn our attention to the study of one of the simplest dynamical processes around black holes: the scattering of a probe field.
-This route was originally followed for static extremal black holes in \cite{Maldacena:1996ix,Maldacena:1997ih}.
+In practice, the existence of a nearly decoupled region allows the use of asymptotic matched expansions to solve otherwise complicated partial differential equations.
+The near region is described by the near-horizon geometries and the far region is described by the asymptotically flat near-extremal black hole geometry.
+Following \cite{Bredberg:2009pv,Hartman:2009nz} we will consider one such simple process: the scattering of a probe field on the near-extremal Kerr-Newman geometry (see also~\cite{Chen:2010bsa,Chen:2010ni,Chen:2010as,Chen:2010xu,Chen:2010yu,Agullo:2010hi}).\epubtkFootnote{Extensions to the Kerr--Newman--AdS black hole or other specific black holes in four and higher dimensions in gauged or ungauged supergravity can be found in~\cite{Bredberg:2009pv,Cvetic:2009jn,Chen:2010bh,Shao:2010cf,Birkandan:2011fr} (see also~\cite{Chen:2010jj,Chen:2010jc,Durkee:2010ea,Murata:2011my}).
+No general scattering theory around near-extremal black-hole solutions of \eqref{generalaction} has been proposed so far.} The near-horizon region is relevant only for probes with energy $\omega$ and angular momentum $m$ close to the superradiant bound $\omega \sim m \Omega^{\ext}_J +q_e \Phi^{\ext}_e$, \be M(\omega - m \Omega^{\ext}_J -q_e \Phi^{\ext}_e) \ll 1\, . \ee This condition is equivalent to requiring probing the near-horizon region.
 In this approach, no explicit metric boundary conditions are needed.
-Moreover, since gravitational backreaction is a higher order effect, it can be neglected.
-One simply computes the black hole scattering amplitudes on the black hole background.
+Moreover, since gravitational backreaction is a higher-order effect, it can be neglected.
+One simply computes the black-hole--scattering amplitudes on the black-hole background.
 In order to test the near-extremal black hole/CFT correspondence, one then has to determine whether or not the black hole reacts like a two-dimensional CFT to external perturbations originating from the asymptotic region far from the black hole.

-We will only consider fields that probe the near-horizon region of near-extremal black holes.
-These probe fields have energy $\omega$ and angular momentum $m$ close to the superradiant bound $\omega \sim m \Omega^{ext}_J +q_e \Phi^{ext}_e$, \bea M(\omega - m \Omega^{ext}_J -q_e \Phi^{ext}_e) \ll 1\, . \eea In order to simplify the notation, we will drop in this section all hats on quantities defined in the asymptotic region far from the black hole.
+In order to simplify the notation, in this section we will drop all hats on quantities defined in the asymptotic region far from the black hole.